Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 You will be prompted to enter a name for the Django _project_ and _app_.
 After this, our application will be created and we'll be ready to move to the next steps.

+### Using `graphene-django`

-To use GraphQL with Django, you will need to install the `graphene-django` package:
+To use GraphQL with Django, you will need to install the [`graphene-django`](https://docs.graphene-python.org/projects/django/en/latest/) package.
+This will help us with adding GraphQL functionality to our restaurant Django app:

 `pip install graphene-django`